 - You will be booted into Recovery mode.
 The app already pushed the SuperSu file.
 So, there is no need to transfer the data on your own.

 - After booting into TWRP, Select Wipe->Advance Wipe->Select Cache Data.

 - Select-> Backup ->Take complete Backup.

 - After the Successful Backup, return to the home of TWRP and Select “Reboot System.”
-Now you have rooted mobile with SuperSu app.
-If you want to install Magisk, move to below steps.
+Now you have rooted mobile with the SuperSu app.
+If you want to install Magisk, move to the below steps.
 If you are satisfied with the SuperSu app, you can ignore the below step.